 Pr.
 Netsie is thrilled to return to western Oregon where her soul may be fed by ocean and mountain vistas, forests, flowers, fields of green and all the benefits of living in a Pacific NW university community.
 She is grateful to share such a living environment and ministry environment with an incredibly supportive spouse.

 Donna served as Campus Minister at Luther House from 1981 to 2004.
 In her 24 years of campus ministry, Donna wore many, many hats and served in uncounted ways.
 For her work she was awarded the Philip N Knutson Award for Creativity, a national award from Lutheran Campus Ministry, ELCA.

 Donna attended Concordia College.
 She graduated with a BA in Theology in 1976 from Valparaiso University.
 She was consecrated a Deaconess in the Lutheran Deaconess Association in 1977.
 She did a Deaconess Intern program at Neighborhood House in Lubbock, TX.
 She was then the Assistant to the Director and Coordinator of Children’s Services and was also Assistant Chaplain and Clinical Pastoral Education Intern at Methodist Hospital in Lubbock.

-Prior to moving to Corvallis, Carol was a California Bay Area native.
-Carol brings with her a wealth of experience in office administration, computer work, event preparation, and worked as a chef.
-Her previous position in corvallis was working with one of our ministry partners, Love INC of Benton County.
-Caror, her husband, and children moved to Corvallis to live closer to other members of her family.
-Her hobbies include literature, anything crafty, and exploring the beautiful Pacific Northwest.
+Prior to moving to Corvallis, Carol was a California Bay Area native — a true testament to all being welcome at Grace.
+Carol brings with her a wealth of experience in a wide variety of areas.
+Her previous position was working with one of our ministry partners, Love INC of Benton County.
+Carol, her husband and children moved to Corvallis to live closer to other family members.
+Her hobbies include baking, books, and anything crafty.

 Director of Music Ministries